Forest76-CM/homework_5/README.md

-# Graph showing monthly homicides for Baltimore, MD.
-To view graph use HW_5B.Rmd
+# Project to complete assigment five for ERHS 535.
+This code creates a graph to show monthly homicides in Baltimore, MD between 2007 to 2018.

-## Data retrived from the Washington Post
+## Data used in this analysis was retrived from the Washington Post.